 Recognition, value and demand for services are the keys to increased salaries and income potential for Academy of Nutrition and Dietetics members.
 The Academy and all members must work together to raise the perceived value of nutrition services among all stakeholders.
-It is important to remember that education and credentials allow registered dietitian nutritionists (RDNs) and nutrition and dietetics technicians, registered (NDTRs) the privilege of providing nutrition services and calling themselves the leading source of food and nutrition information.
+Both education and credentials allow registered dietitian nutritionists and nutrition and dietetics technicians, registered the privilege of providing evidence-based nutrition services and calling themselves the leading source of food and nutrition information.

-The Academy's mission is empowering members to be food and nutrition leaders.
+The Academy's mission is to accelerate improvements in global health and well-being through food and nutrition.
 One significant way to accomplish this mission is to increase recognition of members' qualifications and expertise in serving and protecting the public's nutritional health.
-The Academy works to accomplish this mission by helping members achieve their common goals while respecting legal and ethical restraints governing businesses and professions.
+The Academy works to accomplish this mission by partnering with members to achieve their common goals while respecting legal and ethical restraints governing businesses and professions.

-The Academy can, and does, work to increase income opportunities for its members by assisting them to shape the environment in which they work.
-In addition, the Academy creates tools that members can use to raise their perceived values to physicians, legislators, allied health professionals, consumers and compensation departments; to increase their income potential; and to negotiate salaries with employers.
+The Academy is dedicated to increasing income opportunities for members by assisting them to shape the environment in which they work.
+In addition, the Academy provides tools that members can use to raise their perceived values to physicians, legislators, allied health professionals, consumers and compensation departments; to increase their income potential; and to negotiate salaries with employers.

 Current Environment: Compensation and Benefits Survey of the Dietetics Profession